Surajbind/SmartDeliveryManagementSystem/README.md

 # SmartDeliveryManagementSystem

+#Working
+working several modules in the project one major problem is when deployed on render until the mongodb server is on locally it is not reflecting on the live version of the site.

 Project Overview
 The Smart Delivery Management System is a comprehensive web application designed to manage delivery operations efficiently.
 This system facilitates partner management, order processing, and real-time tracking while providing insightful dashboards to monitor performance metrics.
 It is built using Next.js for the frontend and Node.js with Express for the backend, supported by a MongoDB database.